EddyTheCo/Esterv.Crypto.Vault/README.md

 This repo implements a C++ class and QML Module for storing encrypted data as a vault.
 The vault is stored on the local storage of the user.
-I have tested the library on Linux, Android and the Browser.
+I have tested the library on Linux, Android, and the Browser.

 ## Dependencies